Part 4: Using Computers to Determine Type 2 Treatment

 Can we do it faster than that?
 Yes, in two ways: By reducing the number of combinations we need to consider, and by scoring the combinations in parallel.

 We can reduce the number of combinations by about 60% by employing a few simple observations known to every healthcare professional:

-- Eliminate every combination that contains a medicine the patient is allergic to, or that is contraindicated by a patient comorbidity.
+- Eliminate every combination that contains a medicine the patient is allergic to, or that is contraindicated by patient comorbidity.

 - Eliminate combinations with two medicines using the same mechanisms, such as Januvia paired with Victoza.

 Finally, it’s worth noting that the score of one combination doesn’t depend on the score of any other combination.
-Thus, we could score half of our combinations on one computer and half on another computer, in about half the time as it takes to do it all on one computer.
+Thus, we could score half of our combinations on one computer and a half on another computer, in about half the time as it takes to do it all on one computer.
 And there’s no need to limit ourselves to 2 computers: if we had 100 computers, we could divide the combinations up into 100 parts and run them on 100 computers at once, in 1/100th of the time.

 Your authors do not have 100 computers readily available.
 But Amazon does.

 Modern technology, then, makes it possible to provide a customized, cost-effective treatment regimen to every patient with type 2 diabetes in the United States in about as long as it takes to watch one episode of Game of Thrones.
-It also enables us to easily answer some very interesting questions, such as:
+It also enables us to answer some very interesting questions, such as: easily

 - How much would the HbA1c levels of the average American with type 2 diabetes improve if we gave each of them $25 per month to buy different medicines?